Mpox (formerly known as monkeypox) is a rare disease that is caused by infection with the monkeypox virus.

 Most people get a mild illness which they recover from within a few weeks.

-Steps to prevent mpox spread are:
+Steps you can take to prevent mpox spread

 2. Avoid contact with any potentially contaminated materials such as bedding and towels used by an infected person